BIGjuevos/js-colors/README.md

     bower install js-colors

 # development
 I love to have people help me write software.
-Feel free to submit a pull request as long as the following is true:
+Please submit a pull request as long as the following is true:

 1. Code coverage is still at 100%
 2. You have at least one test for each bit of your added functionality
 3. You update the documentation accordingly
 4. It still passes eslint

-To work on the code simply:
+If you can't meet (or don't know how) to satisfty the above conditions, don't worry, it's collaborative, we can do it together!

+## contributing

 1. Install all of the dependencies (luckily npm makes this really easy)